YOGINIMAHIMA1/YOGINIMAHIMA1/README.md

 🔖 &nbsp; I have written several trending articles on [medium](medium.com/@MahimaBhardwaj21) with more than 1k views .
 Shoot me a message at mahimabhardwajmahimabhardwaj@gmail.com for sponsorships and collaboration.

-🎁 I've been active on Product Hunt, where my outstanding [open-source resource](https://www.producthunt.com/@mahima_bhardwaj2) .
+🎁 I've been active on Youtube, where my outstanding [Youtube](https://www.Youtube.com/WOMENWHOCODE11) .
 I'm planning to launch more open source products in 2024.

 😄 &nbsp; When I'm not coding, you can find me writing insightful articles on [Medium](https://medium.com/@MahimaBhardwaj21),  or creating content on [LinkedIn](https://www.linkedin.com/in/mahima-bhardwaj-49425922) & [Twitter](https://twitter.com/MahimaBh2)